 - A broad skill base through a range of sporting activities

-At PMK we offer a week session entitled Performance Art Smart.
-This session offers opportunities to explore dance, drama and music in an integrated way while developing performance art intelligence.
+At PMK we offer two sessions per week focused on Drama (Tuesday) and Music (Thursday) Performance Art.
+These sessions offer opportunities to explore dance, drama and music in an integrated way while developing performance art intelligence.

 These types of experiences help children to:

 - Develop a deeper understandings of these individual arts